peterhinch/micropython_ra8875/README.md

 applications, visual performance in handling updates is good.
 When drawing a complete screen there is a visible lag notably on text-heavy screens.

-The GUI is targeted at hardware control and display applications.
+The GUI is targeted at hardware control and sensor display applications.
 GUI objects are drawn using graphics primitives rather than by rendering bitmap images.
 This takes advantage of the RA8875 hardware rendering of graphics primitives and ensures that controls are scalable.
 The API is via event driven callbacks.

 The GUI uses `uasyncio` for scheduling and has been tested on Pyboard V1.1 and on Pyboard D. Supported hardware from Adafruit: